 Don't Let the Seasonal Flu Get You

 Getting a flu shot can help you stay healthy.
-The flu season usually starts in October and peaks between December and February.
-But it can linger through the spring.
+Flu season usually starts in October and peaks between December and February.
+As many have learned, it can linger through the spring.

-If you didn't get your shot, talk to you doctor about getting one.
-The Centers for Disease Control and Prevention leaving site icon (CDC) recommends getting a yearly flu shot for most people ages six months and older.
+If you didn't get a flu shot before the start of the season, ask your doctor if you should get one.
+The Centers for Disease Control and Prevention leaving site icon recommends a yearly flu shot for most people six months and older.

 What to Know

-The flu is a respiratory disease that is spread mostly from person to person through coughs and sneezes.
-The flu often:
+The flu is a respiratory disease that spreads mostly from person to person through coughs and sneezes.
+It often:

 • Comes on quickly